gl-inet/docs3.x/docs/specification/gl-ar300m/index.md

 ## Using Firmware

 The firmware has exactly the same UI as our other mini routers.
-To determine you are using NOR flash or NAND flash, please check the available space from the UI.
+To determine you are using NOR flash or NAND flash, please check the available space from the `APPLICATIONS -> Plug-ins` page.

 ### Control which firmware you are booting into

 There are two methods to control which firmware you can boot.

-####Method 1: set boot count
+#### Method 1: set boot count

 The router will always try to boot into the NAND firmware.
 But if it fails for 3 times it will try to boot into the NOR firmware.
 If you want to boot into the NOR firmware, you can tell the router that it failed to boot for 3 times already by setting the uboot env.
 To do so, you can use the following command in a SSH terminal.